-The approval processes for University Policies that are posted on Penn State Policies are as stated in the "Introduction" of each Section on the policies website.
+The approval processes for University Policies that are posted are as stated in the "Introduction" of each Section on the University policies website.
 To the extent not stated there, and except for Administrative Policies, the Responsible Official for the subject matter addressed by the Policy has the authority to approve the Policy.
 Consistent with the above, the following is a list of the Responsible Officials for each category of University Policies:

 |Policy Category||Responsible Official|